 When salespeople prepare for conversations with prospects, they usually focus on getting all the facts straight about their offerings.
 But the most accurate information in the world won’t resonate if you can’t connect with your customers in a memorable way.

 Telling personal stories and using metaphors and analogies helps bring your message alive in a more compelling way than simply reciting facts and data.
 Storytelling paints a vivid picture for your buyers, illustrating the contrast between their current situation versus what’s possible, and connecting what you offer directly to their unique situation.

 Once you start sharing stories in your sales conversations, your customer relationships will become deeper and more rewarding.

 4. Speak to the Deciding Journey, Not Your Sales Process

 A sales process is a set of repeatable steps that a salesperson uses to lead a prospect to purchase.
 Typically, the sales process involves several steps like prospecting, qualifying, discovering needs, negotiating, and closing.
 This would be an ideal checklist to follow if all your buyers were robots being taken through an assembly line.
 But that’s just not the reality.

-5. Don’t Rely on Personas or Customer Profiles In Your Sales Strategy
+5. Don’t Rely on Buyer Personas in Your Sales Strategy

-Too often, marketers and salespeople base their messaging on the needs prospects tell them they have.
+Too often, salespeople base their messaging on the needs that prospects tell them they have.
 Then, they connect those identified needs to corresponding capabilities, in standard “solution selling” fashion.